Menstruation is the most natural thing in the world. That’s why you should also be able to enjoy it.

-AT THE BEGINNING OF THE CYCLE, the pituitary gland releases follicle-stimulating hormone (FSH), which promotes the maturation of the ovarian follicles.
+AT THE BEGINNING OF THE MENSTRUAL CYCLE, the pituitary gland releases follicle-stimulating hormone (FSH), which promotes the maturation of the ovarian follicles.
 The maturation of ovarian follicles then increases the production of oestradiol (female hormone), which thickens the lining of the uterus.

-IN THE MIDDLE OF THE CYCLE, the amount of luteinising hormone is suddenly increased in the body, and this triggers ovulation.
+IN THE MIDDLE OF THE MENSTRUAL CYCLE, the amount of luteinising hormone is suddenly increased in the body, and this triggers ovulation.
 At ovulation, the ovarian follicle tears and releases an egg.

-AT THE END OF THE CYCLE, the luteinising hormone continues to affect the body.
+AT THE END OF THE MENSTRUAL CYCLE, the luteinising hormone continues to affect the body.
 Now, its task is to support the operation of the corpus luteum, which has replaced the ovarian follicle, and stimulate the production of progesterone.
 Progesterone then thickens the lining of the uterus and prepares it for a possible pregnancy.

 If the egg has not been fertilised at ovulation, the corpus luteum breaks down and the thickened endometrium (lining of the uterus) is shed as menstrual flow at the beginning of the next menstrual cycle.